verrazzano/docs/content/en/docs/setup/install/profiles.md

 ### Profiles and Prometheus configurations

-The following table describes the Prometheus and Grafana configurations in each profile:
+The following table describes the Prometheus and Grafana configurations in each profile.

 | Profile | Prometheus | Grafana
 | ------------- |:------------- |:-------------